How To Check Available Version Of A Package In Ubuntu Repositories

 That’s it.
 You’ll see the available version of the package from the Ubuntu repositories.

-This method has some additional advantages over the command line way.
+This method has two advantages over the command line way.

 First, We can search the package version for different Ubuntu releases.
 For example, you can search the available package version for a trusty version.

 Second, you don’t need an Ubuntu system.
 You can check the version from any distribution.
 All you need is an Internet connection, and web browser.